-In this quick and easy side dish, sliced zucchini is seasoned and pan sautéed before being topped with marinara sauce, fresh herbs, and Parmesan cheese.
+Zucchini Marinara is a this quick and easy side dish of sliced zucchini, seasoned and pan sautéed before being topped with marinara sauce, fresh herbs, and Parmesan cheese!

-Today's recipe is a simple summer side dish to make use of some of that bountiful zucchini that so many of you are enjoying this time of year, whether you found it on sale at the grocery store, or you couldn't resist it at the Farmers Market, or it's taking over your whole garden!
+Today's Zucchini Marinara recipe is a simple summer side dish to make use of some of that bountiful zucchini that so many of you are enjoying this time of year...whether you found it on sale at the grocery store, or you couldn't resist it at the Farmers Market, or it's taking over your whole garden!

 After cutting your zucchini into 3/4-inch slices (you want them to be on the slightly thicker side so that they don't get totally lost in the marinara), simply season them with garlic salt and pepper and sautée them on both sides in a bit of olive oil and butter.

-After the zucchini is golden brown on both sides, pour on the fresh herb-studded marinara sauce, simmer until the zucchini is tender, and top with a generous dusting of grated Parmesan.
-YUM.
+After the zucchini is golden brown on both sides, pour on some fresh, herb-studded marinara sauce (or tomato sauce or spaghetti sauce), simmer until the zucchini is tender, and top with a generous dusting of grated Parmesan.